jaketmp/matlab-quicklook/README.markdown

 This code requires the MATLAB 'libmat.dylib', and all dependent libraries.
 As the current release of MATLAB only ships with 64-bit versions of these libraries, it only builds an x86_64 product.

-The script 'JTPcollectDependencies.py' can be run with a dylib as a target to collect all the dependent libraies into a specified location.
+The script 'JTPcollectDependencies.py' can be run with a dylib as a target to collect all the dependent libraries into a specified location.

 Some of the MATLAB libraries install paths are not prepended with `@rpath`, 'JTPfixDependencyIDs' will fix this.